 Every week, Jews break away from their individual, busy work lives and enter into a spiritual together time with their loved ones and friends.
 The Jewish Day of Rest, Shabbat in Hebrew, begins on Friday at sundown and ends on Saturday at nightfall.
-Tables are set with white tablecloths, good dishes, candles, wine and challah loaves.
-And everyone sits down together to fill up on the good things in life—from reconnecting with their children to enjoying good food.
+Tables are set with tablecloths, good dishes, candles, wine and challah loaves.
+And everyone sits down together to fill up on the good things in life, from reconnecting with their children, seeing family, and enjoying good food.

 Some people love the simplicity and predictability of serving the same menu for their Shabbat meals week after week.
 Others crave the chance to try out special new recipes or showcase seasonal produce in honor of the Jewish Sabbath.
-Some spend hours in the kitchen preparing for Shabbat, while others need practical shortcuts for making a great meal without a huge time investment.
+While some people spend hours in the kitchen preparing for Shabbat, others need practical shortcuts for making a great meal without a huge time investment.

 Whatever camp you're in, you'll find menus and recipes to love in this extensive collection of Shabbat menus and recipes.

 Traditional Ashkenazi Sabbath Dinner

-For Jews of Ashkenazi (Eastern European) descent, a traditional Friday night Sabbath dinner menu often looks a lot like this menu with homemade challah, gefilte fish, chicken soup, chicken, and asparagus.
+For Jews of Ashkenazi (Eastern European) descent, a traditional Friday night Sabbath dinner menu often includes a menu with homemade challah, gefilte fish, chicken soup, chicken, and asparagus.

 Quick Sabbath Menus and Recipes for Busy Cooks

-Does your busy lifestyle make it difficult to find the hours needed to prepare delicious home-cooked meals for the Sabbath?
-Do you feel especially rushed with Shabbat cooking during the winter when Shabbat starts early?
-These quick Shabbat menus and recipes aim to help busy cooks prepare Shabbat meals for their families.
+If your busy lifestyle makes it difficult to find the hours needed to prepare delicious home-cooked meals for the Sabbath or you feel especially rushed with Shabbat cooking during the winter when Shabbat starts early, don't worry.
+Try some quick Shabbat menus and recipes to help busy cooks prepare Shabbat meals for their families.

 Shabbat Meals for a Crowd

-Our teenage children like to invite their friends to join us for Shabbat meals.
-Naturally, we want to encourage our kids to bring their friends home, and we want our children to remember their home as welcoming and warm.
-In order to serve a large group of hungry teens while staying within our budget, we need a low-cost Shabbat menu for a crowd.
-These economical Sabbath menus are designed to satisfy big appetites—without putting a big hole in your pocket.
+If you are adding to your crowd with friends, neighbors, or any other guests, the preparation can get timely and expensive.
+In order to serve a large group of hungry people while staying within budget, use a low-cost Shabbat menu for a crowd.
+Some economical Sabbath menus are designed to satisfy big appetites without putting a big hole in your pocket.